top of page

 "Always There"

 My family and I have called North Canaan home since the late 19th century.
-For over 20 years, I have committed my life to public service and community outreach.
+For over 25 years, I have committed my life to public service and community outreach.
 My willingness and compassion to serve others runs deep through my bloodlines.
-I am the proud grandson of the late Henry Pozzetta, former First Selectman and Tax Collector for the town of North Canaan, and the great-grandson of the late William Menser, a former Connecticut State Police Lieutenant and one of the last elected High Sheriffs of Litchfield County.
+I am the proud grandson of the late Henry Pozzetta, former First Selectman and Tax Collector for the Town of North Canaan, and the great-grandson of the late William Menser, a former Connecticut State Police Lieutenant and one of the last elected High Sheriffs of Litchfield County.
 During my 4 years of vocational education at the Oliver Wolcott Technical High School in Torrington, CT, I quickly became a voice and an advocate for my graduating class.
 My pathway through public service began in 2000 when I became a volunteer member of my hometown’s local fire and EMS departments.
-During the summer of 2001, between my junior and senior year of high school, I raised my right hand and was sworn into the Connecticut Army National Guard - United States Army Military Police Corps.
+During the summer of 2001, between my junior and senior year of high school, I raised my right hand and was sworn into the United States Army Military Police Corps - CT National Guard.
 Military service was a perfect fit for me, as I wanted to serve my country and remain committed to the safety and well-being of my beloved state and hometown.

 Serving as First Selectman is a calling.
 Serving others is a commitment that can never be taken for granted, nor taken lightly.
 Some elected officials crave a fancy title or continuous self-recognition.
 To me, servant leadership has always been my guiding virtue.
 I believe, as chaotic and diverse as my life has been up until this point, it has provided me with the life experience, professional opportunities, and education that is necessary to lead North Canaan into its next chapter.
 Creating a local government that is accessible, accountable, equitable, and responsible; one that bridges divides, champions success, eliminates hardships, and invites continuous civil and cordial conversation, is priority number one.